 25 Best Classroom Management Strategies Every Teacher Should Use

 Teaching is a challenging profession, and leading a classroom of students requires practice and experience.
-As a beginner teacher, I had neither.
+As a beginning teacher, I had neither.
 My lessons were well planned and I had supplemental materials prepared; however, I found myself spending more time restating directions and addressing student behavior.
 I was a part of a growing number of educators who entered the profession without formal education and no teaching experience.
 Considering the current teacher shortages, every state has a plan to fill vacancies.
 This often includes alternative licensing and beginning teachers who have had less training.
 That’s why almost half of all US teachers feel unprepared to manage their classrooms.

 Classroom management is the foundation for a positive classroom culture of healthy teacher-student relationships and peer interactions.
 Setting clear expectations and boundaries can reduce issues with student behavior, improve grades, and create a safe space for students to learn.
 There is no shortage of methods to manage a classroom; however, one size does not fit all.
 Creating a classroom management strategy using improvement science empowers teachers and defines their role as the leader of their classroom.